Why some findings are dropped before they reach your PR

 • It produces an internal list of candidate findings, each with a location, a guessed severity, a category, and an evidence chain that explains the reasoning.

-Pass 2 — critical re-check
+The second pass — a critical re-check

 • It rescinds false positives and findings that are technically true but too trivial to mention. ("This isn't actually a bug because the caller already validates the input.")